Coronavirus (COVID-19) and Funerals

-- Collection from home or nursing home: We have begun to collect people again who have died from their home or nursing home, but there may be some circumstances where this is not possible.
+- Collection from home or nursing home: We are collecting people again who have died in their home or nursing home, but there may be some circumstances where this is not possible.
 Each situation will be treated individually however, so please do call and we will advise of the next best steps at the time you call.

 - Service times at crematoria may be altered to cope with increased demand.